kvrivas854/palmetto-weather/README.md

 You should see the application running.

-Feel free to reach out with any questions or concerns @kellyv.rivas@gmail.com
+Feel free to reach out with any questions or concerns to my email: kellyv.rivas@gmail.com

 Feliz coding!